chnm/thatcamp-org/wp-content/plugins/polldaddy/readme.txt

 6. Ratings on comments

 == Frequently Asked Questions ==

+= Where do I find my Polls & Ratings menus? =

+The Polls & Ratings menus can now be found under the Feedbacks top level menu.

 = I have multiple authors on my blog?
 What happens? =